dataliterate/data-populator/README.md

 ## Why Data Populator

-We believe designers should work with _real_ data as early as possible in the design process for the following reasons:
+We believe designers should work with _meaningful_ data as early as possible in the design process for the following reasons:

 1. **Content informs design decisions** (and helps you convey your purpose)
-2. **Data are relentless** (so you better design your UI components for robustness)
+2. **Data are relentless** (so UI components must be designed for robustness)

 _Sketch Data Populator_ not only makes you more productive, it changes the way you design user interfaces (at least that's what happened to us).